Skip to main content

 A man with a white beard and a blue checkered hat and suspenders, handing out orange beer cans at an Oktoberfest event in Washington D.C., with the U.S. Capitol building visible in the background.

-Discover an abundance of autumn events in the District, including the DC Coffee Festival at Union Market, 'Mean Girls' at the National Theatre and all-star soccer at Audi Field.
+Discover an abundance of autumn events in the District, including Snallygaster, Hispanic Heritage Month festivities, Theater Week and all-star soccer at Audi Field.

 Whether you’re in town for a concert, game or festival, DC boasts plenty of special discounts and packages for a festive fall, from luxurious experiences to budget-friendly options.